rorybennett/Ultrasound-Data-Capture/README.md

 The IMU sensor must be connected to the laptop/computer via bluetooth so that the COM ports are assigned.
 I am pretty sure that if the IMU is connected via a USB port it should still work, but I have not tested this much.
-Using WITMOTION's own software, acceleration data and quaternion data must be enabled.
+Using WITMOTION's own software, acceleration data, quaternion data, and time data must be enabled.
 This is the only data of interest in this project.
 More sensor readings are available and their acquisition is fairly straightforward should you want to change the code a little.

 # NB